 - Avoid extreme hairstyles.
 You don’t want hair that’s bigger than your head, nor do you want to completely pull your hair back from your face, because this could make you look older and can even make your head look too small for your body.

 - Use only long-wearing, smudge-proof, waterproof cosmetics.

 - Use face powder to set makeup and reduce shine.

 - Use a foundation with a matte finish.

 - Do not use any cosmetics with a shimmery, shiny or “glowing” finish.

-- Use clear light to medium color eye shadow.
+- Use clear light to medium colour eyeshadow.

-- Use a lip balm or lip cream before applying your lipstick.
+- Use a lip balm or lip cream before applying lipstick.

-- At a wedding: Unless you're the bride, avoid wearing all white.
-It will make you look large and distract from your face.
+- At a wedding: Unless you’re the bride, avoid wearing all white.
+It will make you look large and detract from your face.

-- Smile with your eyes and your mouth (just as the photo is being taken, think of someone you love or think of something humorous).
+- Smile with your mouth and your eyes.
+(Just as the photo is being taken, think of someone you love or of something humorous.)